nickrallison/obs-std/test_vaults/reference_linked_noself/virtual_address_space.md

 ## Conclusion

 The virtual address space is a fundamental concept in both computer architecture and operating systems, forming the backbone of modern computing environments.
 It enables the efficient and secure execution of multiple processes, optimizes the use of physical memory resources, and provides a platform for the implementation of advanced memory management techniques.
-By managing the complexities of memory allocation and protection, virtual address space plays a crucial role in enhancing the stability and functionality of computers.
+By managing the complexities of memory allocation and protection, virtual address space plays a crucial role in enhancing the [[lti_system_stability.md|stability]] and functionality of computers.